Updated – May 2026

 2. What regulatory frameworks govern it?

-3. What contractual commitments exist?
+3. What contractual commitments exist (BAA, DPA, SCCs)?

 4. What processing safeguards are required?

-5. What audit trails must be maintained?
+5. What audit trails must be maintained, and for how long?

 Explainability Requirements